craigschlegel/registrations-for-the-events-calendar/readme.txt

 * New: Added another option to apply no formatting to phone numbers.
 Phone numbers would then display as the attendee entered them on the form.
 * Tweak: JavaScript for the form is wrapped in a function for better portability.
 Use rtecInit() to initialize forms.
 * Fix: Multiple forms would display on the single event page when multiple elements had the class "tribe-events-single-event-description"
+* Fix: Timezone offset was incorrect when timezone for site was UTC+0 (GMT)

 = 2.4.2 =
 * Tweak: More precise automatic placement of the form to fit better with most themes in The Events Calendar 4.7+.